ICAMS/calphy/README.md

 # pytint
 Python library for free energy calculations using thermodynamic integration

 > `pytint` is still in alpha phase.
-The documentation and features might change abrupty!
+The documentation and features might change abruptly!
+Significant changes are coming up in the new release.
+See `update/input` branch.

 ### Installing LAMMPS